Italian Army ranks: History

 Enlisted insignia saw no significant changes until 1973 when the chevrons were moved from the sleeve to the shoulder board.
-In 1997 the new ranks from 1°CM to CMCS were created for permanent service enlisted personnel, and the new insignia were created. in the same year, the rank of C.le Sc. was created as top rank for conscript personnel with corresponing shoulder board insignia.
+In 1997 the new ranks from 1°CM to CMCS were created for permanent service enlisted personnel, and the new insignia were created. in the same year, the rank of C.le Sc. was created as top rank for conscript personnel with corresponding shoulder board insignia.

 Current usage

 The rank of caporale is not a command grade and only results in a higher paygrade, and may be attained by conscript personnel.
 The ranks up to caporal maggiore may be attained by temporary service personnel.
 Higher ranks may only be attained by permanent service personnel.
 Sergeants generally have team command tasks, and are appointed in the rank only after several months in a training course.